Measured groupoids beyond equivalence relations and group actions

 Moreover, the literature on discrete measured groupoids lacks concrete examples beyond equivalence relations and transformation groupoids.
-This naturally leads to asking how much more general the class of ergodic groupoids is than the sub-classes of ergodic equivalence relations and transformation groupoids of ergodic group actions.
+This naturally leads to the question of how much more general the class of ergodic groupoids is compared to the subclass of ergodic equivalence relations and transformation groupoids arising from ergodic actions.
 More precisely, are there ergodic discrete measured groupoids that are not isomorphic to equivalence relations or transformation groupoids?

 This leads to the natural definition of genuine discrete measured groupoids.
 We call an ergodic groupoid \textit{genuine} if it is not isomorphic to a transformation groupoid or an equivalence relation.
-More generally a discrete measured groupoid is called \textit{genuine} if its direct integral decomposition into ergodic groupoids (as in \cite{Hahn78}) has a positive measure part consisting of ergodic genuine groupoids.
+More generally, a discrete measured groupoid is called \textit{genuine} if its direct integral decomposition into ergodic groupoids (as in \cite{Hahn78}) has a positive measure part consisting of ergodic genuine groupoids.
 This article deals with the following question.

 \begin{letterques} Are there genuine discrete measured groupoids?
 More generally, are there genuine discrete measured groupoids that admit any countable measured equivalence relation? \end{letterques}